pdunne/pymagnet/README.md

 ### Examples

 Examples can be found [in the repository](https://github.com/pdunne/pymagnet/tree/main/examples).

 ## Features

-This code uses analytical expressions to calculate the magnetic field due to simple magnets:
+This code uses analytical expressions to calculate the magnetic field due to various magnets, and forces and torques on a magnet due to all other magnets.

+These include simple objects such as:

 * 3D: cubes, prisms (cuboids), cylinders, spheres